Executive Summary

 Referral: The transfer of responsibility for diagnosis and/or care of a specific problem from a referring veterinarian to a receiving veterinarian.

 Recognized Veterinary Specialist: A veterinarian who is certified by an AVMA-recognized veterinary specialty organization.
 Only those individuals who have completed all aspects of the specific training and testing required by a recognized veterinary specialty organization can describe or advertise themselves as a veterinary specialist.
 These individuals are ethically bound to only advertise or claim expertise in their area of board certification.
-Veterinarians who have completed internships or residencies but have not fulfilled all of the requirements of a specialty discipline (e.g. credentials and testing), may not call themselves veterinary specialists and the terms “board eligible” or “board qualified” should not be used.
+Veterinarians who have completed internships or residencies but have not fulfilled all requirements of a specialty discipline (e.g., credentials and testing), may not call themselves veterinary specialists and the terms “board-eligible” or “board-qualified” should not be used.

 Legal Owner/Client: The legal owner is the individual or syndicate of individuals who have legal ownership of the horse.
 The term “client” refers to the agent with legal authority to make health care decisions for the horse at the time it is being examined and treated.
 This individual may be the legal owner, trainer, caretaker, or other proxy.